ironcev/stack-trace-art/README.md

 ##Communicate Yourself
 *StackTraceangelo* will help you to express and communicate yourself to other programmers in a very unique way - by drawing a piece of art on exception stack trace.

-Just by using [the library of already created art](/Source/StackTraceangelo.Art) you can easily:
+Just by using [the *StackTraceangelo* Art Gallery](/Source/ArtGallery/ArtGallery.md) you can easily:

 * tell to your colleagues to [be careful the cat](http://www.youtube.com/watch?v=tPAJomPCdZs)